 I’ve worked in counseling centers and mental health agencies, and as a school-based counselor in several districts.
 I am a certified EMDR therapist and full member of EMDRIA, the EMDR International Association.
 My experience is that EMDR can be remarkably effective in reducing or removing the negative effects of trauma.

-For over 20 years, I have been a student of yoga and meditation, and I teach yoga on the side.
+For over 25 years, I have been a student of yoga and meditation, and am a registered yoga teacher.
 It is my habit to study the texts and practices of as many of the world’s wisdom traditions as I can.
 I often use mindfulness practices, like guided imagery, in my therapeutic work.
 The research showing the psychological and neurobiological benefits of mindfulness techniques, including prayer, is extensive and still growing.
 To keep up on this research, I follow the work of, among others, Dr. Daniel Siegel, Dr. Kristin Neff, and Dr. Bessel Van Der Kolk.
 I continue to study the work of Dr. Brene’ Brown and am a certified Daring Way™ facilitator.

 Clients and friends often ask me, “How can you do it?
 Doesn’t being a therapist bring you down?”
 And my answer to that is, unequivocally, that I love my work.
 I feel so privileged to help people who are working to live more authentically and find more joy in their relationships.
 I believe that work benefits everyone.